 If the sole criterion of a genuine all-rounder were glamour, Keith Miller might have come out number one.
-He did the things that make cricket most interesting to the masses and bowled fast.
-His ability to hit the ball in huge distances held stunning reflex catches.
-To add the charm, he also possesses Hollywood looks and an unquenchable sense of fun.
+He did the things that make cricket most interesting to the masses, and he bowled fast.
+His ability to hit the ball from huge distances held stunning reflex catches.
+To add to the charm, he also possesses Hollywood looks and an unquenchable sense of fun.

-Keith Miller was born on November 28, 1919, in Sunshine Melbourne Victoria.
-He was called “Golden Boy of Cricket” and nicked name “Nugget”.
-Having survived Second World War service as a fighter pilot of (the Royal Australian Air Force), a media personality, and a raconteur.
-He wasn’t prepared to take anything too seriously.
+Keith Miller was born on November 28, 1919, in Sunshine, Melbourne, Victoria.
+He was called the “Golden Boy of Cricket” and nicknamed “Nugget”.
+Having survived Second World War service as a fighter pilot of the Royal Australian Air Force, a media personality, and a raconteur He wasn’t prepared to take anything too seriously.
 That only served to imbue his cricket with even more zest.

-Alan Davidson, is a fine all-rounder in his own right and among a generation of Australian players who idolized Miller.
+Alan Davidson is a fine all-rounder in his own right and is among a generation of Australian players who idolized Miller.
 He rated him along with Garry Sobers as the best all-rounder who ever lived, and he is certainly Australia’s best.
-He was a powerful striker batsman and varying his bowling speed to the mystified batsman.
+He was a powerful striker batsman, varying his bowling speed to the mystified batsman.

 Keith Ross Miller could turn a match with an impromptu passage of star-sprinkled play.
-Such as when he bowled out South Australia for 27 having arrived late at the ground as the players were taking the field.
+Such as when he bowled out South Australia for 27 after arriving late at the ground as the players were taking the field.
 He took seven for 12.
 The bare statistics of the game, though, meant little to him.
-And scarcely did justice to his natural talents, but his figures were nevertheless hugely impressive.
+And he scarcely did justice to his natural talents, but his figures were nevertheless hugely impressive.

-Keith Miller was a successful member of Australian Rules Footballer, playing 50 games for St Kilda, scoring eight goals in one game against North Melbourne in 1941.
-His father was a local cricketer and advise their children to play with classical techniques with solid defense.
+Keith Miller was a successful Australian Rules footballer, playing 50 games for St Kilda and scoring eight goals in one game against North Melbourne in 1941.
+His father was a local cricketer and advised their children to play with classical techniques and solid defense.

 Keith Miller was the second all-rounder after Wilfred Rhodes to complete the Test double of 2,000 runs and 100 wickets.
-A rare feat so much harder to do in those days when there was less Test cricket available to the player.
+It was a rare feat, so much harder to do in those days when there was less Test cricket available to the player.
 Also, the difference between his batting average (36.97) and bowling average (22.97) was significantly in credit, to an extent matched only by Garry Sobers, Jacques Kallis, and Imran Khan.

-England legendary batsman Denis Compton said, their bowling at Lord’s in 1953 was the fastest he faced.
+England’s legendary batsman, Denis Compton, said their bowling at Lord’s in 1953 was the fastest he faced.
 They were said to be still very quick when Australia toured the Caribbean in 1955.
 Miller had left England in 1953 with predictions that he was finished as a fast bowler ringing in his ears.
 But he enjoyed his biggest haul of 21 wickets.

-Further, when he returned for his final tour of England in 1956.
-The series of few other highlights for the Australians as Jim Laker made fools of them, no one more so than Miller himself (he was out to Laker six times).
-Keith Miller was 37 on the final tour of England, he and Lindwall pulled a sensational victory at Lord’s in the 2nd Test match.
-Miller took responsibility in the absence of Pat Crawford, burdening the bowling attack sending 34.1 overs in the first inning and 36 overs in the second inning.
+Further, when he returned for his final tour of England in 1956, there were a few other highlights for the Australians, as Jim Laker made fools of them, no one more so than Miller himself (he was out to Laker six times).
+Keith Miller was 37 on the final tour of England; he and Lindwall pulled a sensational victory at Lord’s in the 2nd Test match.
+Miller took responsibility in the absence of Pat Crawford, burdening the bowling attack with 34.1 overs in the first inning and 36 overs in the second inning.
 And he took five wickets in both innings to give a great victory to Australia.

-He scored four of his seven hundred against West Indies, who were an emergent force in the early 1950s.
-And whose tour of Australia in 1951–52 was given world championship billing.
+He scored four of his seven hundred against the West Indies, who were an emergent force in the early 1950s.
+And whose tour of Australia in 1951–52 was given world championship billing?
 Miller significantly contributed 362 runs and 20 wickets to that series.

-He was never made Australia captain even though he successfully led New South Wales, was a natural leader of men. and was the most obvious to take over from Lindsay Hassett in 1953.
+He was never made Australia captain, even though he successfully led New South Wales.
+He was a natural leader of men. and was the most obvious to take over from Lindsay Hassett in 1953.
 For this, Don Bradmanwas widely held to be responsible, and Miller certainly didn’t share ‘Don’s ruthlessly unsentimental approach to playing the game.

 Bradman was also reckoned to have used his influence as an Australian board member to expedite Miller’s omission from a tour of South Africa.
 Hence, an injury to another player meant that in the end, Miller did go (fully justifying his presence with 246 runs and 17 wickets in the Tests).

 All this only added to the impression of Miller as a cricketing rebel.
-The shiniest of loose cannons.
-Miller made a mark in state cricket before the outbreak of war – he scored 181 for Victoria against Tasmania on debut at the age of 18 at Melbourne in 1937–38.
-But was effectively denied a start to his cricketing career proper until the age of 25.
+The shiniest of loose cannons, Miller made a mark in state cricket before the outbreak of war; he scored 181 for Victoria against Tasmania on his debut at the age of 18 in Melbourne in 1937–38.
+But he was effectively denied a start to his cricketing career proper until the age of 25.

-Overall, Keith Miller played 55 Tests for Australia and scored 2,958 runs at an average of 36.97, with seven hundred, 13 fifties with the best of 147 and 38 catches.
+Overall, Keith Miller played 55 Tests for Australia and scored 2,958 runs at an average of 36.97, with seven hundred and thirteen fifties, with the best of 147 and 38 catches.
 He was a fine acrobatic slip fielder.
 Miller scored three centuries against England and four against the powerful West Indies side.
-In the bowling department, he took 170 wickets at 22.97, with a career-best 7 for 60 among his seven five wickets hauls and one time 10 wickets in a match.
+In the bowling department, he took 170 wickets at 22.97, with a career-best 7 for 60 among his seven five wicket hauls and one time 10 wickets in a match.

-In the 1950’s West Indies captain John Goddard said, “Give us Keith Miller and we would beat the world”.
+In the 1950s, West Indies captain John Goddard said, “Give us Keith Miller and we would beat the world”.
 Indeed, that was huge applause for him.
-After retirement, he was a key public figure having an affair with Princess Margaret.
+After retirement, he was a key public figure, having an affair with Princess Margaret.
 He was a columnist and journalist for the Daily Express.
 He had suffered three hip operations, cancer, and a stroke, which badly affected his health.
-His records would have been more impressive if the second world war wouldn’t damage his prime time.
+His records would have been more impressive if the Second World War hadn’t damaged his prime time.

-Keith Ross Miller died on October 11, 2004, at Mornington Peninsula, Melbourne Victoria at the age of 84.
-More than 1,000 mourners gave a farewell to the Australian finest all-rounder at St Paul Cathedral.
+Keith Ross Miller died on October 11, 2004, at Mornington Peninsula, Melbourne, Victoria, at the age of 84.
+More than 1,000 mourners said farewell to the Australian finest all-rounder at St. Paul Cathedral.
 Keith Miller’s name will live if cricket exists.
-The ladies of their generation loved him, even every man wanted to be like him.
+The ladies of their generation loved him; even every man wanted to be like him.

 Some of the memorable awards!